When running a side business whilst working for an employer, getting paid on time is paramount.

 For each withdrawal to your bank account, Xolo Go will charge a 5% fee on the amount - substantially less than recurring monthly registered business fees.

-If you choose to keep your income within your virtual company and only withdraw as business expenses, then you won’t pay any fees at all!
+If you choose to keep your income within your virtual company, then you won’t pay any fees at all!

 An expense-free business sounds very appealing!